 Defiant, destructive, terrifying, and harrowing, the women in She Walks in Shadows are monsters and mothers, heroes and devourers.
 Observe them in all their glory.
 Iä!
 Iä!

-Finalist, World Fantasy Award, Anthology category
+Winner, World Fantasy Award, Anthology category

 Finalist, Locus Poll, Best Anthology